tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 ### Uploading an object using simple upload

 #### API description

-This API is used to upload an object to a specified bucket.
-This operation requires the requester to have WRITE permission for the bucket and can upload a file of up to 5 GB in size.
-To upload larger objects, please use [Multipart Upload](#.E5.88.86.E5.9D.97.E6.93.8D.E4.BD.9C) or [the advanced upload API](#.E9.AB.98.E7.BA.A7.E6.8E.A5.E5.8F.A3.EF.BC.88.E6.8E.A8.E8.8D.90.EF.BC.89).
+This API (PUT Object) is used to upload an object smaller than 5 GB to a specified bucket.
+To call this API, you need to have permission to write the bucket.
+If the object size is larger than 5 GB, please use [Multipart Upload](#.E5.88.86.E5.9D.97.E6.93.8D.E4.BD.9C) or [Advanced APIs](#.E9.AB.98.E7.BA.A7.E6.8E.A5.E5.8F.A3.EF.BC.88.E6.8E.A8.E8.8D.90.EF.BC.89) for the upload.

 > !
-> 1. The Key (file name) cannot end with `/`; otherwise, it will be identified as a folder.
+The Key (filename) cannot end with `/`; otherwise, it will be identified as a folder.
-> 2. Each root account (APPID) can have up to 1,000 bucket ACLs and an unlimited number of object ACLs.
-If you do not need ACL control over an object, please leave it to the default option of inheriting bucket permissions.

 #### Sample code
 **Objective-C**